-Henry Otto Wittpenn, a Democrat, became Jersey City's twenty-fourth mayor at a time of intense partisan conflict in local and state politics.
+Henry Otto Wittpenn, a Democrat, became Jersey City's twenty-fourth mayor during years of intense partisan conflict in local and state politics.
 In 1907, he defeated the three-term Republican incumbent mayor Mark M. Fagan, who unseated him six years later.
 Wittpenn's four attempts to become governor of New Jersey in 1907, 1910, 1913, and 1916, during the Wilsonian era, brought him statewide recognition.

 Born in the Bergen-Lafayette section of Jersey City on October 21, 1872, Wittpenn was the son of John J. and Rebecca Wittpenn, the eldest of five children.
 The German immigrant family lived above their corner grocery store at 320 Communipaw Avenue and Pine Street.
 Young Wittpenn and A. Harry Moore, the future three-time governor of New Jersey, were boyhood friends who grew up in the Lafayette neighborhood.
 Wittpenn graduated from Public School #13 on Pine Street (no longer standing), the High School of Jersey City (later Dickinson), and attended a German university to study languages and mathematics.

 Wittpenn worked at the family grocery store.
-After his father's death, he expanded the business to include a wholesale feed operation at Black Tom Island.
-In time, he sold the food establishment and helped found Houghtaling & Wittpenn for the manufacture and sale of face brick.
+After his father's death, Wittpenn expanded the business to include a wholesale feed operation at Black Tom Island.
+He later sold the food establishment and helped start Houghtaling & Wittpenn for the manufacture and sale of face brick.
 It had offices at 44 East 23 Street in New York City and a factory in Pennsylvania.

 Wittpenn became known for his seeming ability to transfer his business acumen and management style to local governance.
 But his independent action and use of his veto power over Davis' favored proposals before the Hudson County Board of Freeholders, to which there was no appeal, put Wittpenn in Davis' disfavor: The New York Times reports, "When Wittpenn looked upon the board's acts that he was expected to approve, he found much to criticise [sic], and felt forced to stand in the way of a lot of the board's schemes of extravagance or worse" ("Wittpenn Wresting Control from Davis."
 New York Times 5 September 1910).

 Wittpenn and Davis were often at odds during Wittpenn's second term as County Supervisor.
 Davis recognized Wittpenn's growing popularity.
-Rather than attempt to turn him out of local politics, Davis decided to support Wittpenn's ambition to become mayor of Jersey City--that would allow Davis to replace him in the County Supervisor's job.
-It also presented an opportunity to challenge incumbent Mayor Fagan, the New Idea reformer, who Davis tried to unseat in 1901, 1903 and 1905.
-In the mayoralty election of 1907 against Fagan, Wittpenn won handily with a majority of 9,324 votes and he carried every ward.
+Rather than attempt to turn Wittpenn out of local politics, Davis decided to support Wittpenn's ambition to become mayor of Jersey City--it would allow Davis to replace him in the County Supervisor's job.
+It also presented an opportunity to challenge incumbent Mayor Fagan, the New Idea reformer, who Davis tried to unseat in 1901, 1903, and 1905.
+In the mayoral election of 1907 against Fagan, Wittpenn won handily with a majority of 9,324 votes and carried every ward.

 Success at the polls emboldened Wittpenn to make appointments to city offices independently of Davis.
-Local historian Joan D. Lovero comments that "Wittpenn had been handpicked by the organization, but he had his own ambitions and was not the complete pushover Boss Davis had counted upon" (78).
-Wittpenn appointed Moore, his boyhood friend and chief political lieutenant, as his secretary and Davis as his City Collector, the position that he had lost under Fagan's mayoralty.
+Historian Joan D. Lovero reports, "Wittpenn had been handpicked by the organization, but he had his own ambitions and was not the complete pushover Boss Davis had counted upon" (78).
+Wittpenn appointed Moore, his boyhood friend and chief political lieutenant, as his secretary and Davis as his City Collector, the position he had lost under Fagan's mayoralty.
 Wittpenn again defeated Fagan in 1909 for the mayoralty, capturing 56 percent of the vote (23,073 votes), and, in 1911, Andrew Knox, the Republican candidate, by 13,000 votes.